Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 - Fabulous swim beaches

-- Many feral chickens, whose story links from the early Polynesians to hurricanes
+- Many feral chickens, whose origin links from the early Polynesians to hurricanes

 Oahu is the island home of Honolulu, the state capital.
 It’s the most populous and busiest with many diverse cultures.
-It is the least expensive to fly to because it has the majority of Hawaii’s population.
+It is the least expensive to reach by plane because it has the majority of Hawaii’s population.
 If you go, be sure to see the following:

 - Waikiki Beach, one of the most famous surfing beaches as well as busiest areas for seaside hotels in the world